Skip to Main Content

 Primary Sources Secondary Sources Tertiary Sources

 Definition Raw data; original sources of information before it has been analyzed.
 Sources that analyze or interpret primary data.
 They do not offer new evidence.
-Sources that compile data on a particular topic.
+Sources that compile data on a particular topic without new information or analysis.

 Characteristics First-hand observations, contemporary accounts of events, viewpoints at the time.
 Interpretations of information, written after the event, offer review or critique.
 Collections or lists of primary and secondary sources, reference works, finding tools for sources.

-Examples Interviews, speeches, diaries, birth certificates, newspaper articles written at the time.
+Examples Interviews, speeches, diaries, birth certificates, newspaper articles written at the time, court documents, laws

-Biographies, journal articles, textbooks, commentaries, editorials, literary criticisms.
+Biographies, journal articles, policy reports, textbooks, commentaries, editorials, literary criticisms.
 Encyclopedias, bibliographies, abstracts, indexes, literature reviews, library catalogs, databases.

 Librarian